Leading cause of cancer-related death in Swedish men

 The proposed treatment strategy aims to:

-• Increase survival in patients diagnosed with CRPC.
+- Expected to increase survival in patients diagnosed with CRPC